 We're committed to supporting the developers who are contributing to the growing Twitter ecosystem.
 We've been growing too, and now have dedicated staff working with the developer community.
 Unfortunately, as Twitter grows, we also become a more visible target for spammers, hackers, and other malicious parties.

-These ne'er-do-wells sometimes use legitimate third-party applications to more easily spread spam, and abuse other Twitter users.
-This help page has information on how to protect your application from becoming a target of malicious folks.
-It also outlines our policy and process when we discover abuse or spam coming from a particular program or application.
+These malicious parties sometimes use legitimate third-party applications to more easily spread spam, and abuse other people on Twitter.
+This help page has information on how to protect your application from becoming a target, and it also outlines our policy and process when we discover abuse or spam coming from a particular program or application.

 If your application operates on multiple platforms, we strongly recommend registering a different application on Twitter for each one.
 While we don't prohibit the use of one consumer key and secret across multiple platforms, doing so can cause user confusion.

 If you've discovered a security issue that directly affects Twitter, please email: firstname.lastname@example.org.

 We assume you don't want your application used for abuse, and we're here to work with developers to prevent spammers from targeting your application.
 If we start to notice (or receive reports) of spam coming from your program, we'll reach out to you to try and remedy the situation.
 Often, developers are able to make minor changes to a feature that will make their service less attractive to hackers or spammers, without impacting their legitimate users.

 If you're unwilling or unable to control the abuse coming into the Twitter system, or are disingenuous in your attempts to make a more secure application, we may request specific feature changes.
 If you can't, or are unwilling, to make feature adjustments to prevent abuse on Twitter, we reserve the right to revoke your OAuth token or ban your application from the Twitter ecosystem.
 Developers can appeal revocation of OAuth tokens; please see this help page for more information.